Zipcoder/reveal-slides.tcus/md/generics-definingclasses.md

 -
 ### Noticing Design Flaw
-* Notice that the `Game` interface enforces mediation of a `Player` but ignores player-type.
+* Notice that the `Game` interface enforces mediation of a `Player` but ignores specific player-type.
 * This design flaw allows for strange orientation

 ```java